 Eligibility and process

-If the consumer disagrees with any decision made by their retailer about their interpretation of the requirements of the Code they are able to take their dispute to the Telecommunications Dispute Resolution (TDR).
+If a customer has a complaint relating to the Code, they should first contact their RSP seeking resolution.
+If an agreeable solution is not reached, then the customer is able to take their dispute to the Telecommunications Dispute Resolution (TDR) (Phone: 0508 98 98 98)).
 TDR is a free and independent service which helps resolve disputes between customers and their telecommunications provider.